Julia Child was One of My Early Crushes

 I just finished watching Julie & Julia, which is a perfectly wonderful movie about passion.
+It’s about Julia Child, whom I adored from the moment I saw her bash a too cold lump of dough with a baseball bat.
 I could rave about Meryl Streep’s performance, but suffice it to say that about halfway through the movie I had a sudden jolt and reminded myself that I was not watching wonderfully preserved and produced real live actual footage of Julia Child.
 There is no Meryl in the movie, only Julia.
 Along with Julia we have a very cute, vivacious Julie with a story to tell as well.

 The reason these two stories work so well together is that they are both about the pursuit of joy through passion.